doxeylab/learn-genomics-in-linux/task4/README.md

 ## Retrieving the raw data

-Copy the genome from task 2 you assembled with `abyss`
+* Copy the genome from task2 you assembled with `abyss`

 ```
 cp ../task2/abyss-assembly-contigs.fa .
 ```

-You will be comparing this genome to another related genome from L. terrestris.
+* You will be comparing this genome to another related genome from <i>L. terrestris</i>.
 Download this genome.

 ```
 wget https://github.com/doxeylab/learn-genomics-in-linux/raw/master/task4/l-terrestris.genome.fa
 ```

-Make BLAST databases for both.
+* Make BLAST databases for both.

 ```
 makeblastdb -in abyss-assembly-contigs.fa -dbtype nucl